-Under his leadership, OSHA strengthened exposure standards for silica and beryllium, and issued new rules on safety, injury record-keeping and reporting, and hazard communication.
-He launched OSHA’s Temporary Workers Initiative; greatly increased the agency’s focus on the healthcare industry; expanded OSHA's activities to protect whistleblowers under Sarbanes-Oxley, Dodd-Frank, and 19 other financial, environmental, transportation, and public health laws; and issued OSHA's first compliance guide and recommended practices for employers for preventing and addressing workplace retaliation.
+Michaels served as Assistant Secretary of Labor for Occupational Safety and Health from 2009 through January 2017, and was the longest serving administrator in OSHA's history.
+Under his leadership, OSHA strengthened exposure standards for silica and beryllium, and issued new rules on safety, injury and illness record-keeping and reporting, and hazard communication.
+He launched OSHA’s Temporary Workers Initiative; greatly increased the agency’s activities protecting healthcare workers; expanded OSHA's activities to protect whistleblowers under Sarbanes-Oxley, Dodd-Frank, and 19 other financial, environmental, transportation, and public health laws; and issued OSHA's first compliance guide and recommended practices for employers for preventing and addressing workplace retaliation.

-Much of Dr. Michaels' current work focuses is on the relationship between safety and health management systems, operational excellence and sustainability.
+Since leaving OSHA, much of Michaels' work has focused is on the relationship between safety and health management systems, operational excellence and sustainability.
 He has lectured extensively on the topic and directed OSHA's first activities on sustainability in environment, social and governance (ESG).

-Dr. Michaels served as the Department of Energy's Assistant Secretary for Environment, Safety and Health, serving from 1998 through January 2001.
+From 1998 through January 2001, Michaels served as the Department of Energy's Assistant Secretary for Environment, Safety and Health.
 In this position, he had primary responsibility for protecting the health and safety of workers, the neighboring communities and the environment surrounding the nation's nuclear weapons facilities.
-Dr. Michaels was the chief architect of the historic initiative to compensate workers in the nuclear weapons complex who developed cancer or lung disease as a result of exposure to radiation, beryllium and other hazards.
-Since its enactment in 2000, The Energy Employees Occupational Illness Compensation Program has provided more than $17 billion in benefits to sick workers and their families.
+Michaels was the chief architect of the historic initiative to compensate workers in the nuclear weapons complex who developed cancer or other diseases following exposure to radiation, beryllium and other hazards.
+Since its enactment in 2000, The Energy Employees Occupational Illness Compensation Program has provided more than $20 billion in benefits to sick workers and their families.
 He also oversaw promulgation of two major public rules: Chronic Beryllium Disease Prevention and Nuclear Safety Management.

-He founded and directed the Epidemiology Unit of the Montefiore-Rikers Island Health Service, the first such unit in a jail in the United States, conducting studies on tuberculosis, sexually-transmitted disease, drug abuse, mental health, homelessness and HIV.
-In the early 1990s, Dr. Michaels developed a widely-cited mathematical model estimating the number of children and adolescents orphaned by HIV/AIDS.
+Throughout his career, Michaels has focused on the health of disadvantaged communities and the impact of infectious diseases on underserved populations.
+He founded and directed the Epidemiology Unit of the Montefiore-Rikers Island Health Service, the first such unit in a jail in the United States, conducting studies on tuberculosis, sexually-transmitted diseases, drug abuse, mental health, homelessness and HIV.
+In the early 1990s, Michaels developed a widely-cited mathematical model estimating the number of children and adolescents orphaned by HIV/AIDS.

-Dr. Michaels is a graduate of the City College of New York, and holds an MPH (Master of Public Health) and PhD from Columbia University.
+Michaels is a graduate of the City College of New York and holds an MPH (Master of Public Health) and PhD from Columbia University.